nurpax/snap-login-form-example/README.md

 NOTE
 ====

-This is project abandonware.
+This is project is here just for history.
 The bulk of this code got merged folded into Snap's default project template.
 So use "snap init" to get the code and work from there.